audulus/docs/index.md

 ![Audulus Logo](img/logo.png)

 Welcome to **Audulus**!
-With Audulus you can build synthesizers from first principles, design new sounds, or process audio.
-All with real-time low-latency processing suitable for live performance.
+With Audulus you can build synthesizers from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.

 To get started, begin with the UI Basics for your platform (<a href="#ui-basics-ipadiphone">iOS</a> or <a href="#ui-basics-mac">Mac</a>).